betterscientificsoftware/bssw.io/CuratedContent/breaking-apart.md

-# Breaking apart the monolith
+# Breaking Apart the Monolith

 <!-- deck text start -->
 The article *Breaking apart the monolith* explores ways of breaking apart the “maintainer monolith" - where we expect maintainers to deliver full-stack maintainership for the entire life of the project.